LeGrand-Lab/BulkAnalysis_plusNetwork/README.md

 This repository contains a bio-informatic analysis related to Skeletal Muscle Repair in Aged vs Juvenile backgrounds RNA-seq time-series (Chazaud + Feige + LeGrand teams).

 This work is still under development.
+,
+RNA-seq data are pre-processed with nf-core pipeline https://nf-co.re/rnaseq (Mapping with STAR, counting with FeatureCount and StringTie)
+,
 `scripts` folder contains R code which is detailed in [this relative link](scripts/README_scripts.md).
 In summary, they run DE analyses, Tau specificity index on whole protein coding elements, prepare data for ligand-receptor network and finally launch NATMI  https://github.com/asrhou/NATMI.

 Many thanks to Dr.Rui Hou for advice concerning NATMI to use it specifically in our context.